khanklatt/engineeringmetricreporting/README.md

 [Implementing Lean Software Development](https://ptgmedia.pearsoncmg.com/images/9780321437389/samplepages/0321437381.pdf) by Mary & Tom Poppendieck

+Mary & Tom's book articulates many best practices to improve on these metrics, and it introduced me to the idea of the Andon aspect of the Toyota Production System.

 [Continuous Delivery](http://ptgmedia.pearsoncmg.com/images/9780321601919/samplepages/0321601912.pdf) by Jez Humble and David Farley

+Jez and David's book goes into great detail on how to shrink cycle time by adopting Continuous Delivery.
+It was the authoritative source I used to transform the release processes at a $2B company.

 [The Phoenix Project](https://itrevolution.com/the-phoenix-project/) by Gene Kim, Kevin Behr, George Spafford

+This book puts many of the concepts of cycle time, using dashboards to see flow (like the metrics reported in this package) into an accessible fiction novel.
+Entertaining and educational in one volume!

 [Accelerate: The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations](https://itrevolution.com/book/accelerate/) by Nicole Forsgren, Jez Humble, Gene Kim

+Last and certainly not least, the research behind this book is the closest software development has gotten to research-based (e.g. statistically significant) evidence of factors that influence the productivity and quality of high-performing software teams.
+The inspiration for reporting of the metrics in this package came to me directly from this book.

-I'm grateful for their influences on my understandings and context, however, any bugs or misunderstandings on how to apply their guidance as evidenced in concept or in code is solely mine.
+In closing, however, while I'm grateful for their influences on my understandings and context, any bugs, quirks, or misunderstandings on how to apply their guidance as evidenced in concept or in code is solely mine.